wejendorp/dorp.io/_posts/2018-04-17-angularjs-notes.md

 ```

 So we have three layers of abstraction at our disposal when creating a service.
 Consider carefully
-what kind of control you need, and choose the least powerful/complex option that covers our usecase.
+what kind of control is needed, and choose the least powerful/complex option that covers the usecase.

 ### Config phases
-We can only access a `$provider` type in the `config` step of your application.
+We can only access a `$provider` type in the `config` step of our application.
 Everything else is
 available for injection during the `run` phases.
 To use the example above, this prevents us from
 accessing `$pingProvider` in a controller.